Tag Archives: Richard Olsen-Harbich

 Trent Pressler, CEO of Bedell Cellars, addressing the LISW audience.

 On 6 June 2013 Bedell Cellars hosted the First Anniversary celebration of the founding of the LISW.
-As of June 2023 the LISW has 26 members:
+As of September 2015 the LISW now has nineteen members, with sixteen of them already having achieved full certification:

 1. Bedell Cellars (founding member)